sergiocanram/sergiocanram/README.md

 > 🐦 Follow me on [Twitter or X or whatever](https://twitter.com/SergioCanRam)
 >
-> 📫 To email me, click the following email <sergiocanram@gmail.com>
+> 📫 To contact me, click the following email <sergiocanram@gmail.com>